Blog

 Can Zapier handle high-volume workflows and scale with your team?

 Yes, Zapier can handle high-volume workflows, especially with its higher-tier plans that offer increased task limits, advanced features, and priority support.
-It works well for growing teams that need to automate across multiple departments without heavy technical setup.
+It works well for enterprise teams that need to automate across multiple departments without heavy technical setup.
 Shared folders, team access controls, and user roles help manage collaboration.

-Make is well-suited for large teams and enterprise automation.
+Make is also for large teams and enterprise automation.
 Its ability to create modular, multi-layered workflows with branching logic and data mapping makes it ideal for scaling across departments.
 It supports custom API connections, high execution volumes, and granular control over processes.

 12. Support and Documentation Quality